OrtakYakuza/Projects2024/SoCo-hs24-group-55-a1/README.md

 encountered some difficulties adding a folder which led to our first ChatGPT Prompt: How to create a Folder in GitLab looked at branches and commits/merging together so that everyone is on the same page, here we encountered difficulties with merging conflicts -> ChatGPT Prompt: Merge conflicts and how to solve them per terminal

+created our first branch besides main called "parent class" where we defined our parent class called VacationPackage started working on Step1 by splitting up the classes between ourselves and creating seperate branches for them (AdventureTrip, LuxuryCruise, BeachResort)
-started working on Step1 by splitting up the classes between ourselves Kept getting Recursion Errors on first commit on Nikolanew and had to ask ChatGPT with a copy of the code: why do I keep getting Recursion Errors tentatively finished our classes and merged them into the main branch + created make_function that works with respectively each class
+Kept getting Recursion Errors on first commit on Nikolanew and had to ask ChatGPT with a copy of the code: why do I keep getting Recursion Errors tentatively finished our classes and merged them into the main branch where we encountered some merge conflicts that we solved respectively, additionaly created make_function on a new branch that works with respectively each class

 08.10.24

-made some minor corrections to our main class merged the make_function with the main class added missing functions to the make_function added some test calls to see if the code works
+made some minor corrections to our main class withhin our subclasses merged the make_function branch with the main class, which caused a merge issue that was fixed added missing functions to the make_function added some test calls to see if the code works

 09.10.24

-removed the prior added functions from make_function as we realized our other method was not ideal made a find/call function as this is a better way
+removed the prior added functions from make_function as we realized our other method was not ideal and that a find/call function would be better therefore we made a new branch with out find/call function that we then merged together with our main branch

-Since we implented the find and call function, we implemented the calculate total cost and the extract total vacation summary, by creating a list (booked_holidays) and iterating over it using the call function to call calculate_cost and describe_package functions and appending them to a new list, which is summed for the cost and returned in the summary function.
+Since we implented the find and call function and therefore finished step1 we moved forward to step2 with the VacationBookingSummary class we implemented the calculate total cost and the extract total vacation summary, by creating a list (booked_holidays) and iterating over it using the call function to call calculate_cost and describe_package functions and appending them to a new list, which is summed for the cost and returned in the summary function.

 we adjusted the functions to be directly connected to the the VacationBookingSummary so when a  instance is created it checks the search term which  has to be in ["_class"]["_classname"] and from there it utilizes the functions depending if the search term is None or "something".